 It remains to be seen when the shutdown will end and what happens to worker pay once it does.
 But, we do know one thing: Things could get worse before they get better – at least for some.

 The Washington Post, The New York Times, MSNBC, and many other publications are rolling out piece after piece to cover the effects the shutdown is having on federal employes.
 Let me tell you, it’s not good.

-After not receiving a paycheck for a few weeks, some federal workers are taking drastic measures just to pay bills – including selling their belongings and maxing out their credit cards.
-Many also appear to be bracing for their February rent or mortgage payment with the full knowledge that they do not have the money to pay it.
+After not receiving a paycheck for weeks, some federal workers are taking drastic measures just to pay bills – including selling their belongings and maxing out their credit cards.
+Many are also bracing for their February rent or mortgage payment with the full knowledge that they do not have the money to pay it.
 The same is true for regular bills like groceries, utilities, and even gas to get around.